 Clinical Trials Directory

-We are doing this study to find out if an experimental drug called ADI-270 (the study drug) is a safe and effective option for patients with clear cell renal cell carcinoma that has come back after treatment or is not responding to treatment.
+We are doing this study to find out if an experimental drug called navtemadlin (the study drug) is a safe and effective option for people with myelofibrosis (MF).
+We want to know how well it works when it is combined with ruxolitinib for people who did not get the desired results from ruxolitinib on its own.

 We are doing this study to find out if the experimental combination and use of the drugs nivolumab and relatlimab can provide a benefit for people who are newly diagnosed with isocitrate dehydrogenase (IDH) wildtype glioblastoma (ndGBM).